Skip to main content

 These exciting new features will elevate your experience at Duke Gardens, fostering deeper connections with the natural world and our vibrant community.

-Duke Gardens will remain open during the construction period, though there will be some construction-related changes.
+Construction is now underway and expected to be finished in spring 2026.
 We are committed to keeping you informed and ensuring a positive experience as the Garden Gateway takes shape.
-Stay informed about the project by signing up for updates HERE.
+Stay informed about the project by signing up for updates.

 Why is the Garden Gateway important?